Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/README.md

 > Note that these samples use SDK `V4.0.0-beta.X`.
 For lower versions of the SDK, please see [Form Recognizer Samples for V3.1.X][formrecov3_samples].

 ### Extract Layout
-Extract text, selection marks, text styles, and table structures, along with their bounding region coordinates from documents.
+Extract text, selection marks, table structures, styles, and paragraphs, along with their bounding region coordinates from documents.

 ```C# Snippet:FormRecognizerExtractLayoutFromUriAsync
 Uri fileUri = new Uri("<fileUri>");